 DFT is also the starting point for many methods that improves on the deficiencies of DFT such as many body perturbation theory, quantum Monte Carlo, dynamical mean field theory, density matrix renormalization group, or advanced quantum chemistry approaches.
 All of these theories are considered state-of-the-art but are of considerable computational cost for extended systems.

-In our research lab for materials simulations we focus on using the right and most efficient approach for each problem.
-Our group has extensive expertise in different levels of theories in computational materials design that span a wide range of accuracy levels and length scales, including force-field, density-functional theory, quantum Monte Carlo and quantum chemistry methods.
+In our research lab for materials simulations we use the right and most efficient approach for each problem.
+Our group has extensive expertise in different levels of atomistic theories in computational materials design that span a wide range of accuracy levels, and length and time scales, including force-field, density-functional theory, quantum Monte Carlo and quantum chemistry methods.

 Specific Research Directions: